cognitum-octopus/cognipy/README.md

-# CogniPy - In-memory Graph Database and Knowledge Graph with Natural Language Interface, compatible with Pandas
+# CogniPy for Pandas - In-memory Graph Database and Knowledge Graph with Natural Language Interface

 ### Whats in the box